 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated physical/chemical and fate properties of this new chemical substance using data for analogous polymers.
-The chemical substance is estimated to be removed during wastewater treatment with an efficiency of 90% via sorption.
-For the new chemical substance, removal by biodegradation is estimated to be negligible based on high molecular volume.
-Sorption to sludge is estimated to be strong, and sorption to soil and sediment is estimated to be very strong, resulting in negligible migration to groundwater for the new chemical substance.
-Volatilization to air is estimated to be negligible because of the high molecular volume.
-Overall, these estimates are indicative of low potential for this chemical substance to volatilize into the air and a low potential for this chemical substance to migrate into groundwater.
+EPA estimated physical/chemical and fate properties of this new chemical substance using data for analogous dispersible polymers.
+The chemical substance is estimated to be removed during wastewater treatment with an overall wastewater treatment removal estimate of 90% via sorption.
+Removal by biodegradation is estimated to be negligible based on high molecular volume.
+Sorption to sludge is estimated to be strong, and sorption to soil and sediment is estimated to be very strong, resulting in negligible migration to groundwater.
+Volatilization to air is estimated to be negligible.
+Overall, these estimates are indicative of low potential for this chemical substance to volatilize into the air and a low potential for this chemical to migrate into ground water.

-Persistence3: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-Based on data for analogous polymers, EPA estimated the anaerobic and aerobic biodegradation half-lives to be greater than six months.
-These estimates for biodegradation indicate that the new chemical substance will be very persistent in aerobic environments (e.g., surface water) or anaerobic environments (e.g., sediment).
+Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
+Based on data for analogous dispersible polymers, EPA estimated the aerobic and anaerobic biodegradation half-lives of the new chemical substance to be greater than six months.
+These estimates indicate that the new chemical substance is likely to be very persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).

-Bioaccumulation4: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
-The new chemical substance has low bioaccumulation potential based on high molecular volume of the new chemical substance, which limits bioavailability and bioaccumulation.
-Although EPA estimated that the new chemical substance could be very persistent, the new chemical substance has low potential for bioaccumulation such that repeated exposures are not expected to cause food chain effects via accumulation in exposed organisms.
+Bioaccumulation3: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
+EPA estimated the potential for the new chemical substance to bioaccumulate using data for analogous dispersible polymers.
+The new chemical substance is expected to have low bioaccumulation potential.
+Although EPA estimated that the new chemical substance could be very persistent, the new chemical substance has low potential for bioaccumulation, such that repeated exposures are not expected to cause food chain effects via accumulation in exposed organisms.

-3 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
+2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
 A chemical substance is considered to be persistent if it has a half-life in water, soil or sediments of greater than 2 months but less than or equal to 6 months or if there are equivalent or analogous data.
-A chemical substance is considered to be very persistent if it has a half-life in water, soil or sediments or there are equivalent or analogous data.
 A chemical substance is considered to be very persistent if it has a half-life in water, soil or sediments of greater than 6 months or there are equivalent or analogous data.
 (64 FR 60194; November 4, 1999)

-4 Bioaccumulation: A chemical substance is considered to have a low potential for bioaccumulation if there are bioconcentration factors (BCF) or bioaccumulation factors (BAF) of less than 1,000 or there are equivalent or analogous data.
+3 Bioaccumulation: A chemical substance is considered to have a low potential for bioaccumulation if there are bioconcentration factors (BCF) or bioaccumulation factors (BAF) of less than 1,000 or there are equivalent or analogous data.
 A chemical substance is considered to be bioaccumulative if there are BCFs or BAFs of 1,000 or greater and less than or equal to 5,000 or there are equivalent or analogous data.
 A chemical substance is considered to be very bioaccumulative if there are BCFs or BAFs of 5,000 or greater or there are equivalent or analogous data.
 (64 FR 60194; November 4 1999)